ts1/uctoth/README.md

 ### Self learning

-Starting from random plays, strengthens itself by a loop of self playing and machine learning.
+Starting from random plays, strengthens itself by loops of self playing and machine learning.
 Uses no existing records of games.